atomone-hub/atomone/UPGRADING.md

 minimum-gas-prices = "0.001uatone,0.001uphoton"
 ```

+For validators that have `authz` transactions submitted periodically, the tx
+fee denom would need to be updated as well.

 ### Relayer config change

 Similarly to the validator config change, any running relayers would have to